Exponential stability in the perturbed central force problem: Introduction and statement of the main result

 It is well known that, if the Hamiltonian of an integrable system fulfills some nondegeneracy properties, then Nekhoroshev's theorem applies and yields strong stability properties of small perturbations of the system \cite{Nekhoroshev-1977,Nekhoroshev-1979}.
 Precisely one gets that the actions are approximately integrals of motions for times exponentially long with the inverse of the size of the perturbation.
 A sufficient nondegeneracy condition ensuring applicability of Nekhoroshev's Theorem is quasiconvexity of the Hamiltonian in action-angle coordinates.
 However, it is nontrivial to prove that in a specific system such a condition is verified, and actually this is known only for a few systems.

 In this paper, continuing the investigation of \cite{RCD}, we study the applicability of Nekhoroshev's theorem to perturbations of the spatial central force problem.
-Actually, the spatial central motion is a superintegrable system, so that it does not admit global action-angle coordinates and moreover its Hamiltonian depends on two actions only.
+The spatial central motion is a superintegrable system that does not admit global action-angle coordinates and moreover its Hamiltonian depends on two actions only.
 As a consequence it is never quasiconvex in the standard sense.
 However, modern versions of Nekhoroshev's theorem \cite{Fas95,Blaom} apply provided the Hamiltonian is quasiconvex as a function of the two actions on which it actually depends.
-Here we prove that for {any} analytic central potential except the Keplerian and the Harmonic ones, this is the case.
+Here we prove that for {any} analytic central potential (fulfilling assumptions (H1-H3) below) except the Keplerian and the Harmonic ones, this is the case.
 Therefore, one gets stability over exponentially long times of these two actions.

 To come to a formal statement consider the Hamiltonian of the spatial central force problem in Cartesian coordinates

 where $\bx\equiv(x,y,z)$, $\bp\equiv(p_x,p_y,p_z)$, $\left|\bx\right|= \sqrt{x^2+y^2+z^2}$ and the potential $V\colon\reali_{>0}\to\reali$ is a {\it real analytic function} satisfying \begin{itemize} \item[(H1)] $\displaystyle{-\ell^*\coloneqq\lim_{r\to0^+} \frac{r^2V(r)}{2}>-\infty}${\rm\thinspace;} \item[(H2)] $\displaystyle{\exists r>0 \,:\, r^3V'(r)>\max\left\{\, 0,\,\ell^*\,\right\}}${\rm\thinspace;} \item[(H3)] $\forall \ell>\max\left\{\, 0,\, \ell^*\,\right\}$, $r^3V'(r)=\ell$ has a finite number of solutions (in $r$)\/. \end{itemize}